-Susanna Dobrota is the administration lead at the Sweden Hub of Future Earth where her responsibilities encompass accounting, event coordination and executive assistance.
+Susanna Dobrota works as a Coordinator at the Swedish Hub her work tasks entail administration, finance, events and communications support.
 Susanna has a long background in administration and finance, working for companies within diverse sectors, which has given her valuable insights in setting up operational frameworks and fine-tuning management processes.
 In more recent years, she has also been involved in the sustainability work of various NGO’s and has a keen interest in international relations as well as in the structures and driving forces behind global environmental and social change.
 She holds a Bachelor’s degree in Latin American studies and a Master’s degree in globalization, environment and social change, both from Stockholm University.

 Communications and Administrative Officer, Sweden

-After 10+ years in international business operations in Sweden and Spain, Therese is supporting the work within Communications, Finance, HR and Admin at Future Earth.
+Therese has 10+ years of experience in international business operations in Sweden and Spain, and is working with Finance, HR, Admin and Communications at Future Earth.
 Therese has a Master of Science in Business Administration and Economics from Stockholm University combined with later studies in child rights and social and political movements.
-She is engaged in the non-profit sector since a few years as board member for an NGO promoting education and social development in Peru.
+She is engaged in the non-profit sector since 2014 and is a board member of an NGO promoting education and social development in Peru.

 Hub Coordinator, France